 A truly unique and extraordinary vocal artist spanning all musical styles and genres, Arlyn, originally from New York and now based in the Philadelphia area, is well known and widely respected on the east coast.
 Classically trained vocally, with a theatre background, she sings it all... from blues and jazz to the American popular songbook.
-She currently is the voice of Philadelphia's legendary blues band, The Dukes of Destiny.
+For almost 20 years she was the voice of Philadelphia's legendary blues band, The Dukes of Destiny.
 Arlyn sings a variety of styles with Philadelphia's piano great, Reverend Chris.
 Her expression, finesse and musical interpretation is evident whether she is crooning an Ella Fitzgerald tune or belting out Aretha Franklin.
 Arlyn is sought after by and plays with all the top artists in the Philadelphia area.
 Her expression captures heart and imagination.

 Arlyn Wolters is a native New Yorker.
 She studied Voice and Theatre at State University College at Fredonia, NY.
 After graduation, she moved to Rochester, NY.
 She discovered a real drive to sing the blues, after following Buddy Guy all over the area whenever he performed, either as a solo act, or with other greats, such as BB King, Koko Taylor, and Junior Wells.
 She began her musical career with local blues acts, such as JB and Company, and Chester MacMillan and Three Steps from the Blues, and rock band Mike Gladstone and Mile High.
 She landed the role of Janis Joplin (a role that fit her like a glove) in the Downstairs Cabaret Production of “Beehive”.